Is accountancy a recession proof job?

 accountancy was found to be the sixth most secure profession around, with only tech, social workers, nurses, transport professionals and teachers above them.

-Indeed, in terms of the financial sector, it was ranked as the top position in terms of salary and security.
+Indeed, in terms of the accountancy recession-proof, it was ranked as the top position in terms of salary and security.

 Tara Ricks, managing director for the recruitment firm, stated that the recession had had a relatively minor impact on accountants, simply because demand for the trade was always needed.
 As long as businesses have to manage their financial information, accountants will be necessary.

 Accountancy recession proof is a fairly versatile profession

 Skilled accountants can always pick up consultancy work in areas of risk advice – especially relevant during rockier periods such as recessions – and in more healthy economic climates, growing businesses will always be glad of the assistance.

 Essentially, accountancy is not – and will almost certainly never – be a ‘luxury’ service.
 It is essential.
 What’s more, it is a source of recurring work: an accountant’s job is never ‘done’.
 As long as businesses continue to operate, they’ll continue to require assistance from financial professionals.

 The other ‘recession-proof‘ factor that makes accountancy such a promising career is in the area of salaries.
 Though average UK real-time salaries actually decreased by 8 percent between 2002 and 2014, two main industries saw salaries improve: the tech sector and, of course, accountancy.